luttero/maud/src/help/readme.txt

 Maud Version notes:

+(18/06/2024):   2.9994.
+The "genAI" release.
+                Adding some usefull function to help generating simulated data for AI training.
+You access them from the special menu.

 (01/09/2023):   2.9993.
 The "MTEX" release.
                 Finally, it was about time.
                 The MAUD interface to MTEX is working now.
 Thank to Florian